OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ## Connecting to the Omega's Terminal {#connecting-to-the-omega-terminal}

+// TODO: let's change the STEP X boldings to a few words of what the step is accomplishing (like the first  time setup article)

 Now that your Omega is setup, connected to a WiFi network, and updated, you'll want to connect to it to start building and inventing.

 There are two ways to connect to the Omega's command prompt: